 - Compare the dosage on a supplement bottle to the amount provided in a serving of whole fish.

-- Read the recommendations on the krill oil and cod liver oil supplement bottle.
+- Read the recommendations on the oil’s supplement bottle.

 The Table below contains the omega-3 DHA and EPA recommendations under one year old.
 In addition, ALA recommendations over one year old.
 These recommendations are from the National Academy of Medicine.